Manfred Stern: World War I and the Russian Revolution

 Drafted into the Austro-Hungarian Army at the beginning of World War I, he was captured by the Tsarist forces and taken to a prisoner of war camp in Siberia.
 Freed after the 1917 October Revolution, he became a Bolshevik and joined the Red Army.
 He then led a partisan unit in Siberia against the White Army of Admiral Alexander Kolchak and fought in Mongolia against the warlord Roman von Ungern-Sternberg and his ally, the religious leader Bogd Khan.
 In 1921 he was elected to the Constituent Assembly of the short-lived Far Eastern Republic.

 After the end of the Russian Civil War in 1922 he returned to Moscow and enrolled at the Military Academy.
 Upon graduation, in 1924, he joined Walter Krivitsky (also a Jew from Galicia) in the Red Army's Fourth Department, which was in charge of military intelligence (and which later evolved into GRU).
 Stern was initially assigned to the Comintern and acted as an instructor in its military schools.

+In 1923, Stern, acting in the role of military advisor to Albert Schreiner was responsible for suggesting to Schreiner that Hamburg could be used as the first staging post for the communist insurrection.